Adaptive management in the Padthaway Water Allocation Plan

 In 2024 the conditions associated with the resource condition triggers, limit or resource management threshold were not met.

-Six observation wells exceeded resource condition trigger (a).
-No observation wells exceeded any other trigger, limit or resource management threshold.
-A minimum of 20 observation wells listed in the adaptive management framework must record a spring groundwater level below resource condition trigger (a) to require licensees be notified of the trigger being exceeded.
+Six observation wells exceeded resource condition trigger (a) and one observation well exceeded resource condition trigger (b) also.
+No observation wells exceeded any other triggers, limits or resource management thresholds.
+A minimum of 20 observation wells listed in the adaptive management framework must record a spring groundwater level below resource condition trigger (a) or (b) to require licensees be notified of the trigger being exceeded.

 Map of observation wells exceeding a trigger at Spring 2024